tsdev/spinw/docs/pages/swfiles/sw_plotspec.md

   is {'-' 'o-' '--'}.
 For example '--' gives dashed lines.

 `lineWidth`
-: Line width of line plots, default is 0.5 point.
+: Line width of line plots, default value is 0.5 point.

 `log`
-: Plot 10based logarithmic intensity, default is false.
+: Plot 10based logarithmic intensity, default value is false.

 `plotf`
 : Plot function for color plot.
 Default is @surf.